-With over a decade of government relations experience in the halls of the State Capitol Building, Illinois Capitol Group will:
+With over a decade of government relations experience in the halls of the State Capitol Building and non-profit association management, Illinois Capitol Group will:

 - Strategically target issues involving state laws and regulations,

 - Engage your members or client base through state and local grassroots,

 - Handle your association membership and event management, and

 - Obtain results that specifically address your interests.

 In-depth research and statutory analysis is utilized to prepare legislative and regulatory proposals in addition to the management of internal association membership interests.

 From the catacombs of the capitol building basement to hidden mezzanine offices, associations and businesses often need a helping hand when guiding their issues through the state legislature, and at a minimum, their representatives should know where they are at in the building.
 Click here for maps of the capitol complex.